Welcome Energy explores how the district heating sector is responding to the COVID-19 pandemic and the future of district heating following COVID-19.

 Unfortunately, many heat networks are still bound by one form of rigidity: the need for local, human input-whose limitations have never been more starkly obvious than during lockdown.

 The reliance of localised meter reading and collection and calculation on physical proximity between engineer, agent or customer undermines any resilience the system might have had during such a crisis.
-Automatic metre reading and billing services, therefore, becomes not only attractive, but essential to maintain accurate billing and usage records at this time.
+Automatic metre reading and billing services, therefore, become not only attractive but essential to maintain accurate billing and usage records at this time.

 Welcome Energy specialises in this type of remote access, we are an agile metering and billing agent for communal and district heating networks and want to help support district heating schemes throughout the COVID-19 pandemic and beyond.